 When using natural bait, one technique to use is what I call drift and bump.
 Drift with the wind and bump the motor in and out of gear.
 The bait will rise when the boat is in gear.
 When the motor is in neutral, the bait will slowly sink.
 Many fish prefer to strike when the bait is falling.

-The Gulf Shores-Orange Beach area boasts a number of tackle/bait shops that will be able to outfit any angler with a variety of options for mackerel fishing.
+The area boasts a number of tackle/bait shops that will be able to outfit any angler with a variety of options for mackerel fishing.
 They will help you choose the correct planers and spoons, as well as terminal tackle and leader material.
 For Spanish, most of the time, a 25-pound-test monofilament or fluorocarbon leader is all you’ll need.
 If you run into a few king mackerel, you may have to switch out to wire leader.

 An abundance of king mackerel has allowed the daily limit to be raised to three per person per day with a 24-inch fork length minimum.

 The daily creel limit for Spanish mackerel is 15 per person with no size limit.
 The only problem with that liberal creel limit is that mackerel are somewhat oily fish and don’t freeze well.
 The best thing to do is catch the fish and cook them as soon as possible.
-Many restaurants in the area have hook and cook specials, where they will cook your daily catch in a variety of delicious ways.
+Many restaurants in the area have cook your catch specials, where they will cook your daily catch in a variety of delicious ways.